 Forest School

 Forest School will continue to take place on a Tuesday afternoon.
-Children need to bring in wellington boots to change into for Forest School on this day (if they are not already kept in school) and appropriate clothing linked to the weather that day, for example, hats and gloves if it is cold.
+Children need to bring in wellington boots to change into for Forest School on this day (if they are not already kept in school) and appropriate clothing linked to the weather that day, for example, hats and gloves if it is cold and sun hats and sun cream.
 We have school waterproof coats and trousers the children can wear for Forest School but if they would prefer their own they may also bring these in.

 PE